jaskiransur/ImageProcessor/LuminosityCalculator/LuminosityCalculator/ReadMe.txt

 Errors: Input of an invalid video directory path or threads more than 100

+the output directory is set to the following directory
+	ImageProcessor\LuminosityCalculator\x64\Debug
+	ImageProcessor\LuminosityCalculator\x64\Release

+The binaries are built using Visual Studio 2017

 The video files are processed using opencv library.
 Each video file is converted to frames/images For each frame, the following calculation is done to compute Luminosity
 1. Using HSV method, the V component contains the brightness of a pixel and can be used to